Our Projects: From small to big we add value, experience and innovation to all projects.

 Commissioned in March 2016, the overarching control landscaping study is aimed at helping identify the control requirements of wave energy converters, thus enabling targeted technology development and innovation.

-Power Take-Off Development, Stage 2, Wave Energy Scotland
+Wave Energy Scotland

 Quoceant is developing a novel concept to enable a substantial change to a machines hull volume on command.
 A selectable hull volume change would allow a wave energy converter to grow substantially to absorb much more power during most of the year, while reverting to a smaller, robustly survivable form in storm conditions.
 The idea being developed as part of a Wave Energy Scotland (WES) R&D contract, will design a system capable of automatic inflation and deflation and which is stowable to allow multiple uses.

 The project includes concept design, analysis, tank testing and cost of energy review.
 Read more on our blog.
+The stage 1 report is available from Wave Energy Scotland's Library.

 Quoceant were contracted by EMEC to provide expert review and advice in relation to planned offshore operations to remove an obsolete mooring system from the wave test site in Orkney.
 The operations took place off the coast of Orkney in approximately 50m of water depth and involved removal of a large subsea buoyancy unit, chain and anchoring system.